williamagyapong/eccficm/README.md

 ### Installing development version

-You can install the development version of regexcite from [GitHub](https://github.com/) with:
+You can install the development version of `eccficm` from [GitHub](https://github.com/) with:

 ``` r